LawrenceWillie/play-your-part/README.md

 GreenTech Project README
 GreenTech

+time spend to build the project: one week

 Welcome to GreenTech, a platform designed to help people order and provide eco-friendly services.
 Whether you're looking to offer your green services or find sustainable solutions, GreenTech connects providers and seekers in one convenient place.
 Features